phoddie/runmod/readme.md

 The choice of the JavaScript languages features to include and exclude is made by the developer of the host.
 The `runmod` manifest defines the features to be removed.
 To change the available language features, change the manifest.

 #### Symbols
 Each unique property (variable) name in JavaScript must be tracked by the JavaScript engine.
 This is required to support various features of the language.
 The symbols used by the host are stored in flash.
-Each symbols used by the mod that are not also used by the host require some RAM.
-The host is configured to support a certain number of symbols in RAM.
+Each symbol used by the mod that is not also used by the host requires some RAM.
+The host is configured at build time to support a fixed number of symbols in RAM.
 When this limit is exceeded, an exception is generated. `runmod` is configured to support up to 256 unique symbols in the mod.

 	"creation": {
 		"keys": {